danielchristiancazares/freespace2/docs/VULKAN_DYNAMIC_BUFFERS.md

 ### 4.5 Per-Frame Reset

-At frame start, all ring cursors reset to zero (`VulkanFrame.cpp:79-93`):
+At frame start, all ring cursors reset to zero:

 ```cpp
 void VulkanFrame::reset()